samename/api-docs/README.md

 Param         | Description                             | Privacy
 ------------- | --------------------------------------- | --------------
-api_key       | Public API Key used for all calls.      | Exposed; client side calls. api_secret    | Private API Secret.                     | Private; **DO NOT** expose to the public.
+api_key       | Public API Key used for all calls.      | Public; OK for client side calls. api_secret    | Private API Secret.                     | Private; **DO NOT** expose to the public.

 ## API